nauam/Courses/docs/administration/projects/project-archive.md

 : This allows you to choose whether or not to import schedule definitions from the archive.
 If "import schedule definitions" is selected, then all schedule definitions in the archive will be imported.
 If not, then no schedule definitions will be imported and jobs will not run on a schedule.

 - **Nodes**
 : This allows you to choose whether or not to import the nodes from the archive.
 If "Import Nodes" is selected, then all of the nodes from the project archive will be imported.
-If not, then no nodes will be imported and there will just be one (default QW Control node).
+If not, then no nodes will be imported and there will just be one (default Rundeck node).

 ### CLI Usage